Get 80% off your plan for your first 3 months*

 How to check trade mark availability

-Trade mark availability checking prevents costly application rejections and legal disputes.
-Search existing registrations before applying to avoid conflicts.
+Checking trade mark availability helps you avoid costly application rejections and legal disputes.
+Search existing registrations before applying to make sure your chosen name or logo isn't already protected.

 Free checking options:

-- Professional consultation: Free advice from IP clinics
+• Professional consultation: Free advice from IP clinics or business advisors

 Paid checking services: